The Spirit Of Spring

 Here in the U.K. we’ve returned to British summer time (thankfully) and the long-awaited lighter evenings are on the horizon.

-Of course, this also signals the arrival of Spring, and for me this can never come soon enough!
+Of course, this also means we are well into Spring, and for me this can never come soon enough!

 Springtime symbolises rebirth and renewal on many different levels, but for me it seems particularly relevant to our state of health.
 On a mental level we often undertake new beginnings at this time of year by seeking a new career or relationship, or perhaps by making a determination to walk a more spiritual path in life.